477: No Such Thing As ShatGPT

 I want to send a message to that star, and then they do that.

-Or I don't know that it was a ton of people who decided to put like a a golden record on voyager to be like here's what we are and where we are and what we look like
+Or I don't know that it was a ton of people who decided to put like a golden record on Voyager to be like here's what we are and where we are and what we look like

-i don't know they they find out and think these people are peace-loving they're chumps they will they will absolutely roll over as soon as we invade yeah there was a guy called joe davis who in 1986 sent the first art piece into space and he did that pretty unilaterally.
+I don't know they they find it and think these people are peace-loving they're chumps they will they will absolutely roll over as soon as we invade yeah there was a guy called Joe Davis who in 1986 sent the first art piece into space and he did that pretty unilaterally.

 Well he had a little bit of help because his piece was called Poetica Vaginal